open-s4c/vatomic/doc/CONTRIBUTING.md

 - `VATOMIC_TESTS=ON` - enables build of unit tests,
 - `VATOMIC_DEV=ON` -  enables template file expansion.

-Here is an intial sequence of commands to compile and run all tests:
+Here is an initial sequence of commands to compile and run all tests:

 ```sh
 cmake -S . -B build -DVATOMIC_DEV=ON -DVATOMIC_TESTS=ON